Povstalec/StargateJourney/index.md

 * [Datapacks and Resourcepacks](/docs/datapacks): Features available for customization.

 {: .highlight }
+> Feel free to ask on the [Discord server](https://discord.gg/VDSqzdBqRd) if you have a question.
+>
-Before asking a question or reporting a bug, please check the [F&Q](/faq) section and try to use the search function on GitHub [issues](https://github.com/Povstalec/StargateJourney/issues) and [discussions](https://github.com/Povstalec/StargateJourney/discussions) or [Discord](https://discord.gg/VDSqzdBqRd).
+> Before asking a question or reporting a bug,
+> please check the [F&Q](/faq) section and try to use the search function on GitHub [issues](https://github.com/Povstalec/StargateJourney/issues) and [discussions](https://github.com/Povstalec/StargateJourney/discussions) or [Discord](https://discord.gg/VDSqzdBqRd).
-Someone else may have already asked about that!
+> Someone else may have already asked about that.

 ## Compatibility with other mods
 Stargate Journey is compatible with multiple other mods: